Vl4dimyr/TombstoneHelper/README.md

 This mod allows you to access a nearby tombstone, its intended purpose is to access glitched tombstones in dungeons which are not reachable otherwise.

-When you are close to a tombstone you will receive a status effect "Tombstone nearby", in oder to interact with the tombstone you can press `Left Shift` + `E`.
+When you are close to a tombstone, you will receive a status effect "Tombstone nearby", in order to interact with the tombstone, you can press `Left Shift` + `E`.

 ![Tombstone nearby status effect](https://raw.githubusercontent.com/Vl4dimyr/TombstoneHelper/master/images/sc_status_effect.jpg)